Are you a new mom who’s overwhelmed with what to include on your baby registry?

 For example, if this isn’t your first child, you’ll likely need fewer items than a first-time parent.
 If you’ve planned to have more than one child, then you’ve probably saved up items over time.

 If you’re having multiples, the types of items that you’ll need will also be different.
 For instance, you’ll want to double stroller instead of a single.
-Also, you may need double of some item, while other items you may not.
+Also, you may need double of some items, while other items you may not.

 You should also consider what season your baby will be born in.